12th/16th Hunter River Lancers

 The 12th/16th Hunter River Lancers is an Australian Army Reserve cavalry regiment.
 It was formed on 1 May 1948, although it draws its lineage from units that were originally formed in the 1880s.
-It is currently a Light Cavalry unit equipped with Bushmaster Protected Mobility Vehicles.
+It is currently a Heavy Cavalry unit equipped with Bushmaster Protected Mobility Vehicles.
 The regiment forms part of the 11th Brigade, attached to the 2nd Division and draws its members from regional centres in northern New South Wales, hence the reference to the Hunter River.
 Since 2000 the regiment has provided individuals as reinforcements to round-out Regular Army units deploying overseas on peacekeeping operations and in the conflicts in Iraq and Afghanistan.

 History

 Before World War I

 The origins of the Hunter River Lancers can be traced back to 1885 when cavalry enthusiasts in Sydney first obtained permission to form a Cavalry troop.
 Interest soon stirred and shortly thereafter troops were formed in many country areas, one of which was in the Hunter River area.
 All these Cavalry troops were to some extent independent and were known as the 'Cavalry Reserves'.
 In 1889 these troops were welded into a Regiment called, 'New South Wales Cavalry Regiment', which was subsequently renamed the 'New South Wales Lancers' in 1894.
 In June 1897, a volunteer cavalry regiment of bushmen was raised and designated the 'Australian Horse'.
 Some of the sub units from this regiment were the forerunners of the New England Light Horse (NELH).
 In 1900, E Squadron was raised from Gunnedah, Boggabri, Tamworth and Armidale and rapidly mobilised a detachment to serve in the South African War.

 After Federation in January 1901, the colonial military forces were reorganised.
 The 1st, 2nd and 3rd Australian Light Horse Regiments were formed in New South Wales at this time.
 In 1907, the 1st Australian Light Horse was split to form two regiments: the 1st and 4th, with the 4th assuming the designation of the Hunter River Lancers, while the 2nd Australian Light Horse was split to form the 2nd and 5th New South Wales Mounted Rifles, and the 3rd Australian Light Horse was split to form the 3rd and 6th Australian Horse.
 In 1912, the 6th Australian Horse became the 5th Light Horse (New England Light Horse), while the 4th Hunter River Lancers became 6th Light Horse (Hunter River Lancers).
 Each regiment received their own badges and mottoes and remained on the order of battle until 1918.